mhammond/pywin32/build_env.md

 confusingly, report themselves as V.19XX (eg, note in Python's banner, 3.5's "MSC v.1900", even 3.9b4's "MSC v.1924")

-This compiler first shipped with Visual Studio 2015, although Visual Studio 2017 and Visual Studio VS2019 both have this compiler available, just not installed by default.
+This compiler first shipped with Visual Studio 2015, although Visual Studio 2017, 2019 and 2022 all have this compiler available, just not installed by default.

 In the Visual Studio Installer: